s0enke/serverless-freifunk-alarm/README.md

 ## Features / How it works

  - Regularly polls the Freifunk API for the Access Point status via CloudWatch Events
- - ends metric to a custom CloudWatch metric
+ - Sends status to a custom CloudWatch metric
  - An CloudWatch Alarm notifies you via SNS/E-mail

 ## How to use it